mamurak/predictive-maint/docs/image-detection-inference-demo.md

 # Running the Inference Demo

-Ensure you have serup this demo first, as instructed in [Setup Inference Demo](https://github.com/odh-labs/predictive-maint/blob/main/docs/image-detection-inference-demo-setup.md)
+Ensure you have setup this demo first, as instructed in [Setup Inference Demo](https://github.com/odh-labs/predictive-maint/blob/main/docs/image-detection-inference-demo-setup.md)

 ## 1 - Download the OpenShift CLI